Wielopole Skrzyńskie

-Wielopole Skrzyńskie וילופולה) is a village (town in 1348 - 1933) in Ropczyce-Sędziszów County, Subcarpathian Voivodeship, in south-eastern Poland.
+Wielopole Skrzyńskie (Note: וילופולה) is a village in Ropczyce-Sędziszów County, Subcarpathian Voivodeship, in south-eastern Poland.
 It is the seat of the gmina (administrative district) called Gmina Wielopole Skrzyńskie.
-It lies in historic Lesser Poland, approximately 16 km south of Ropczyce and 30 km west of the regional capital Rzeszów.

 History

 The history of Wielopole dates back to the 12th century, when it was a defensive gord, located on a hill called Stroszowa Góra, among the forests near the border between Lesser Poland and Red Ruthenia.
 It was first mentioned in 1124, in a document of papal legate Gilles de Paris.
 In 1266 Ruthenian Prince Swarno, supported by Lithuanians and Tatars, raided Eastern Lesser Poland, burning Wielopole to the ground.
 The village received Magdeburg rights in c.
 1348, and at that time it was called Fuerstenberg, due to the fact that most of its inhabitants were the Walddeutsche.
-The town was located on a merchant route from Sandomierz, through Ropczyce, towards the Kingdom of Hungary, and until the late 14th century, it was property of the Bishopric of Lebus.
+The town was located on a merchant route from Sandomierz, through Ropczyce, towards the Kingdom of Hungary, and until the late 14th century, it was property of the Bishopric of Lubusz.